corentin-regent/poetrelease/README.md

 (inferred from the file extension).

 All you have to do is list your changes in an `Unreleased` section, and Poetrel will handle adding the versions to the Changelog each time the project is released.
-You can take a look at [this project's Changelog](/CHANGELOG.md)'s history to see it in action for a Markdown file.

 The content of this `Unreleased` section is used as the description of the GitHub release that is created.